pbering/SitecoreData/readme.md

 ## Installation ##

-Clone, build, configure and run /Transfer*.aspx... for now, NuGet packages will come at some point!
+Clone, build (place Sitecore.Kernel.dll in \lib\Sitecore\), configure and run /Transfer*.aspx... for now, NuGet packages will come at some point!

 ## Contributing ##